 The practicum sequence in the doctoral program is intended to provide the student with exposure to a broad range of school psychological service delivery models and closely supervised assessment and intervention experiences.
-Practicum settings include placements at the Mailman Segal Center (MSC) and University School on the NSU campus, as well as in local school districts and clinics.
+Practicum settings include placements at the Mailman Segal Center (MSC) and University School on the NSU campus, as well as in local school districts, community agencies, and clinics.
 These practicum settings give candidates the opportunity to work with a diverse range of clients and problems.
 Faculty and administrators of the doctoral program will approve the candidate's readiness for practicum and will determine the candidate's practicum site placement based upon their annual review.
 Candidates who do not meet the minimum requirements will be advised and remediated as appropriate.

-Candidates are ineligible for practicum if they have not completed prerequisite courses, have not passed or remediated all DOE accomplished practices associated with the prerequisite courses, are on academic probation, or have been deemed as not ready by the Office of Clinical Training and the Professional Standing Committee (PSC).
+Candidates are ineligible for practicum if they have not completed prerequisite courses, have not passed or remediated all APA competencies or DOE accomplished practices associated with the prerequisite courses, are on academic probation, or have been deemed as not ready on Annual Review as determined by program faculty and administrators.